API Reference

 Notes

 Provides a differentiable interface to the CUDA-accelerated Siddon ray-tracing method with interpolation for 3D cone beam backprojection.
-The forward pass computes a 3D reconstruction from cone beam projection data using backprojection as the adjoint operation.
-The backward pass computes gradients via 3D cone beam forward projection.
+The forward pass runs the pure adjoint P^T of the cone forward projector: a Siddon ray-driven scatter with trilinear interpolation weights and no distance weighting.
+The backward pass computes gradients via 3D cone beam forward projection, which is exactly the adjoint of this pure P^T - so the forward/backward pair is self-consistent for autograd.
+Analytical FDK distance weighting belongs in cone_weighted_backproject and is not applied here.
 Requires CUDA-capable hardware and consistent device placements.

 This operation may be memory- and computationally-intensive due to 3D geometry.
 Consider using gradient checkpointing, smaller volumes, or distributed computing for large-scale applications, and ensure sufficient GPU memory is available.